Navigating health reform

 Due to many broad changes, a separate Regulatory Advisor will address the Quality Payment Program (QPP) portion of the rule.

 Additionally, we will not cover provisions such as implementing physician self-referral technical revisions, establishing the 2019 PFS relative adjuster for off-campus provider-based hospital outpatient departments, allowing Medicare Advantage plans to be included in the Medicare revenues threshold for the Clinical Laboratory Fee Schedule, and other more technical provisions.
-(A forthcoming Regulatory Advisory on the proposed 2019 OPPS/ASC rule will provide details.)
+(See our Regulatory Advisory focused on the proposed 2019 OPPS/ASC rule for further details.)
 The comment deadline is September 10, 2018.

 In an effort to expand Medicare beneficiary access to care, two new communication technology codes are proposed for debut in 2019.
 The services are not intended to replace any in-person visit, but rather provide for supplemental visit opportunities.
 The first new service, a Brief Technology-Based Service, allows for providing a “brief check-in” to assess whether established patient’s condition necessitates an office visit.